Bing Webmaster Tools

 IndexNow

-BWT supports IndexNow, a protocol that lets you notify Bing immediately when a page is published or updated rather than waiting for the crawler to find it.
-A single API call sends the URL to Bing (and any other participating engine) for immediate recrawling.
-Plugins are available for WordPress and other common platforms; Cloudflare also supports IndexNow through its integration.
+IndexNow is a protocol that lets you notify search engines immediately when a page is published or updated, rather than waiting for their crawlers to find it.
+A single call to api.indexnow.org propagates the URL to all participating engines simultaneously: Bing, Yandex, Naver, Seznam.cz, and Yep.
+Google has not adopted the protocol.3

 IndexNow is the most direct way to ensure new or updated content reaches the Bing index quickly, which matters for ChatGPT Search and Copilot citation as much as for Bing rankings.